markwilkening21/markwilkening21.github.io/index.md

 - Each module on the Linux Foundation site includes Lab exercises at the end of each chapter.
 Sometimes the questions were not covered at all in the module, so
 I end up having to Google the answer.
 This is confusing -- is this intentional?
 (I'm wondering)

+Next week I'll move on to topics on Git Fundamentals, Processes, and Process Monitoring.
+I'll finish Chapter 5 in ULSAH and move onto Chapter 6.

 ## Week 6 Update :: February 17 - February 23, 2025

 I've been peripherally familiar with Package Management Systems DPKG and APT for a few years, as I would come across the term when I was Googling for help figuring